Mombasa Air Safari Flight 203: Reactions

 Shortly after the crash, the chairman of Mombasa Air Safari, John Cleave, released a statement in which he acknowledged the accident and sent his condolences to the families of the victims.
 An assistance team was also established by the airline.

 Hungarian prime minister Viktor Orbán sent his condolences to the families of the victims, and that the Minister of Foreign Affairs is in contact with Kenyan authorities since most of the fatalities were Hungarian nationals of one family.
 Kenyan secretary of transport, Davis Chirchir, also sent his condolences and stated that safety remains the highest priority in the Kenyan aviation sector.

 Investigation

 The Kenya Civil Aviation Authority sent investigators to the crash site and started an investigation to find out the causes of the crash.
 Stephen Orinde, Kwale County Commissioner, declared that investigators are focusing on adverse weather as the possible main cause of the accident.
 Mombasa Air Safari is cooperating with the aviation authorities in the crash investigation.
 The KCAA stated that a preliminary report about the accident will be released in 30 days.

+On December 3, 2025, the Aircraft Accident Investigation Department of Kenya released a preliminary report on the accident.
+The investigation has so far found out that the aircraft impacted terrain in a nose down attitude and at a high speed, which led to the aircraft debris to be buried to a maximum of 2.2 meters underground.
+The report also confirmed that harsh weather conditions were present in the area at the time of the crash.
+The Kenya Civil Aviation Authority is continuing the investigation and will release a final report once it will be finished.